ThKrypt/QualCoder/1-Introduction.md

 5) Install Python dependency modules using `pip`:

-(you might already have them, don't do this again if you just update QualCoder to a newer version)
+You might already have the modules.
+You do not need to do this again if you update QualCoder to a newer version.

 ```sh
 pip install pyqt5 lxml pillow six ebooklib ply chardet pdfminer.six openpyxl